TCLamnidis/BareBonesBash/README.md

 ---

-Once we've logged in the `~` means something different, as we are on a different, machine.
+Once we've logged in the `~` points to a different home directory, as you are on a different machine.